RightToPrivacy/I2P-desktop/README.md

 CONTINUING WORK ON THIS - READY TO TRY!
-HOPEFULLY CAN LOWER BARRIER FOR SOME FIRST TRYING I2P AND STRENGTHEN NETWORK AGAINST DDoS.
+HOPEFULLY CAN LOWER BARRIER FOR SOME FIRST TRYING I2P

+THE MORE I2P USERS, THE STRONGER / MORE RESILIENT THE NETWORK (AGAIN DDOS)

 ---